Back to Blog

 When this happens, the merchant is left with a high number of disputes, chargeback fees, and interchange or authorization fees.

-Card testing has become such a problem that all companies with eCommerce capabilities need to guard against it – even, and maybe in particular, SMBs.
+Card testing has become such a problem that all companies with eCommerce capabilities need to guard against it, especially SMBs.

 Inside a Card Testing Attack